kittykatattack/hexi/README.md

   with moving sprites.
 - Create a `worldCamera` that follows sprites around a scrolling game world.
+- Seamless integration with HTML and CSS elements for creating rich user interfaces.
+Use Hexi also works with Angular, React and Elm!

 <a id='features'></a>
 ### Hexi's modules